Today's Articles

 Williams had three children by two wives.
 His first two children, Ronald and Larry, were birthed by his wife, Shirley.
 Shirley did not approve of him becoming a painter because of the lack of security and stability, so Williams left her and his two children to pursue his passion.
 His second wife, Marlena, whom he met in Denmark at one of his exhibitions, birthed his last child, Darius.
 Born in 1973, he also became an artist, following in his father's footsteps.

 The American racial climate didn't improve; Williams was often anxious and depressed due to discrimination against interracial marriage (his wife was Danish).
 After a year, Williams couldn't take it any longer and left the United States, never returning.
 Williams spent his final years in Copenhagen.
 In 1979, he had lived there for 14 years and became a Danish citizen.
 In 1980, his studio was destroyed by fire, losing all his paintings and prints.
 Depressed, he was unable to work for several months.
-In 1983, he stopped making art altogether, as he said everything he wants with his art.
+In 1983, he stopped making art altogether, as he said everything he wanted with his art.

 His health started to decline, and he began to withdraw from friends.
-His last exhibition was in 1985, at the International Art Fair in Tokyo, Japan, representing Denmark.
-His health worsened, Walter Williams died on June 13, 1998, due to liver cancer.
+His last exhibition was in 1985 at the International Art Fair in Tokyo, Japan, representing Denmark.
+His health worsened; Walter Williams died on June 13, 1998, due to liver cancer.
 He was 77 years old.

 To be an Artist